 Configuration Management is the application of appropriate resources, processes, and tools to establish and maintain consistency between the product requirements, the actual product as designed or deployed, and all associated product information and documentation.
-Complex products and the assemblies, systems, networks, and sites which they populate require highly capable yet flexible CM tools to ensure proper collection, tracking, and reporting of configuration-related data throughout the entire product-use lifecycle.
+Complex products and the assemblies, systems, networks, and sites which they populate require highly capable yet flexible configuration management tools to ensure proper collection, tracking, and reporting of configuration-related data throughout the entire product-use lifecycle.

 - A Central Database of Authority for Live Configuration Data

 - Item and Part Identification

 - Multiple Product Line Management

 - Change Management, Change Effectivity, and Impact Assessment

 - As-Configured Management of As-Built, As-Designed, and As-Maintained

 - Reporting of Performance, Contract, Compliance, and Regulatory Requirements

 Let’s examine a number of these capabilities starting with a central database of authority for accessing live configuration data.